sairitvikb/MovieRatingPrediction/README.md

 - **Kolmogorov-Smirnov Test**: Non-parametric test for comparing complete distributions between two groups
 - **Kruskal-Wallis Test**: Non-parametric alternative to one-way ANOVA for comparing multiple groups

+### Significance Level

+All tests used α = 0.005 as the significance threshold to control for multiple comparisons and reduce false positives.